-Sorinel Cimpoes is a patent attorney practicing in both the Patents group and the Intellectual Property Litigation group.
-He represents clients with technology in the mechanical and electromechanical fields before the U.S. Patent Office and in federal litigation.
-He focuses his practice on three main areas, leveraging more than 16 years of experience to help clients manage their patent portfolios and litigation.
+Sorinel Cimpoes represents clients with technology in the mechanical and electromechanical fields before the U.S. Patent Office and in federal litigation.
+He leverages more than 22 years of experience to help clients manage their patent portfolios and litigation.

-I conduct regular conferences, in person and on the telephone, with clients to discuss current and future patent protection needs.
+I conduct regular conferences with clients to discuss current and future patent protection needs.
 I study and review my client’s business objectives to anticipate how the patent needs should develop.
 What is it that the client needs—a large patent portfolio for leveraging competitor portfolios or a minimal patent portfolio with focused patent protection.

-I’ve been working closely with clients to efficiently manage their patent and litigation needs and foresee that, on a fairly regular basis, I will be attending clients’ in-house brainstorming and strategy sessions to identify future needs and develop methods for protecting those needs.
+I’ve been working closely with clients to efficiently manage their patent and litigation needs for aligning invention conception with money making.
+I foresee that, on a fairly regular basis, I will continue to immerse myself with clients’ in-house brainstorming and strategy sessions to identify future needs that will ultimately make money for the client.

 “IMCA-CAT BM first monochromator crystal optimization,” Review of Scientific Instruments, Vol. 67, Issue 9, p.
 3352, Sep.
 1996 (co-author).